tmarktaylor/monotable/README.rst

 Recent Changes
 ==============
-3.2.0 - 2024-xx-xx  todo-
+3.2.0 - 2024-09-xx  todo-

 - Add feature to print a dataclass as an ASCII table.
-- Replace previous CI provider.
+- Add test to detect non ASCII chars/trailing spaces in files.
-- Add GitHub actions to implement CI tests.
+- Implement CI tests with GitHub actions.
 - Add requirements files for test and inspections.
 - Move metadata to setup.cfg.
 Remove extras_require=.